FAQ

 - Design flexibility: Offers unprecedented design freedom, much appreciated by engineers and designers to optimize the functionality of printed parts.
 However, it's inaccurate to say that anything is possible with 3D printing, but it's certainly the shaping process that overcomes the most design challenges.

 - On-demand production: The agility of additive manufacturing means that small production runs can be produced at no extra cost.
 This is also known as “mass customization”, as parts with different geometries can be produced in the same print run.
 Whatever the geometry of the parts to be printed.
 However, we're talking here about printing surfaces, which are often limited.
 What's more, mass customization is only conceivable on printers with large printing areas.
-See here C1000 FLEXMATIC and C3601 ULTIMATE.
+See here

 - Cost reduction: The principle of production on demand is applicable to 3D printing.
 This reduces storage costs.
 In addition, there are a number of service bureaus around the world with several 3D printing technologies at their disposal.
 These service bureaus are therefore able to meet prototyping needs.
 Proximity reduces the logistical impact.

-What does a printing line consist of?
+What does a 3D printing ceramic line consist of?

 In the 3D printing process, producing the part is only the first step.
 Once the part has been printed, it must be cleaned to remove all the ceramic formulation.
 This is usually done in a fume hood, using a solvent.